fpga-logi/logi-tools/README.md

 make PI_VER=PI2
 sudo make install

-To enable SPI on latest raspbian distro, edit /boot/config.txt and add :
+To enable SPI on latest raspbian distro, edit /boot/config.txt (as sudo) and add :

 dtparam=spi=on

-To enable I2C on latest raspbian distro, edit /boot/config.txt and add :
+To enable I2C on latest raspbian distro, edit /boot/config.txt (as sudo )and add :

 dtparam=i2c_arm=on

 to the file.

+also edit /etc/modules (as sudo) and add the line :

+i2c-dev